 Fleming also frequently included references to real-world events that added verisimilitude to Bond’s world, but do not line up with the timeline painstakingly established by over-motivated readers like myself.
 I’ll quote Griswold here: “The relationship of the adventures to one another ultimately define their chronology, not some misplaced events that occasionally appear in the stories.”

 I enjoyed plunging into the Young Bond series by Charlie Higson and, later, Steve Cole, set in the 1930s, and detailing Bond’s adventures as a teenager.
 For whatever eye-rolling that concept might inspire among hardcore Flemingists, they’re actually very well-written with great period detail.
-(Cole does occasionally struggle with anachronisms.
+(At least in Higson’s books.
+Cole does occasionally struggle with anachronisms.
 There were no Corvettes, and certainly no San Diego Freeway, in 1934!)
 They are ostensibly for younger readers, but there are many moments that are quite adult in their sophistication and frankness.
 The series’ “Y.A.” roots are only apparent when there’s a slightly ham-fisted “message” about fair play or equality squeezed in.
 Bond’s rather ugly misogyny and casual racism in the original Fleming novels (a product of their time, but still uncomfortable to read) is offset by a series of strong female counterparts and multi-ethnic friendships here.
 Although he does harden and grow cynical — slowly but noticeably — through the series, the teenage Bond is generally a noble and overtly moral figure.
 The series can also get repetitive.
 How many wealthy, eccentric villains with evil plots can one adolescent encounter?
 How many lairs/laboratories can be blown up?
 Anyway, the Young Bond books are now canon, so I couldn’t leave them out.

 The Young Bond series has supplanted the first few chapters of the 1973 John Pearson oddity James Bond: The Authorized Biography of 007, which tells a different version of his childhood.

 (NOTE: Unlike my Best & Worst series, I will be updating this series as new works are published.
-Although the Young Bond series has officially wrapped, there are always seems to be plans afoot for new Bond literary adventures.
+Although the Young Bond series has officially wrapped, there always seems to be plans afoot for new Bond literary adventures.
 I used the Young Bond series up to the end of its run, then switched to Pearson’s work to cover the intervening years before the Fleming stories.
 As noted, Bond’s childhood has been completely re-written from how it appeared in Authorized Biography.)

 CHRONOLOGY OF THE LIFE OF JAMES BOND